- Live Rates

-Summary: In 2020, the maximum FHA loan size for Denver, Colorado and the surrounding metro area is $575,000.
-That’s much higher than the area’s median home price, as of February 2020.
-Read on to learn more about this unique mortgage program.
+In 2021, the maximum FHA loan size for Denver, Colorado and the surrounding metro area is $596,850.
+That’s much higher than the area’s median home price.

 Federal Housing Administration (FHA) loans are one of the most popular financing options for home buyers in the Denver metro area.
 First-time buyers, in particular, for a couple of reasons.